The advent of artificial intelligence, a hostile AI and its domination over mankind have been a central topic of debate since the last century.

 For this reason, other strategies would be useful to the nation states

-They can also offer help to those who want to develop "containment" technologies for the development of an AI, assuming that even the most intelligent and hostile may have weaknesses and not be completely invulnerable.
+They can also offer help to those who want to develop "containment" technologies for the development of an AI, assuming that even the most intelligent and hostile one may have weaknesses and not be completely invulnerable.

 Furthermore, cooperation can be encouraged by changing taxes and incentives in favor of those who decide to collaborate.